Frank Rizzo Statue Is Removed In Philadelphia: 'It Is Finally Gone,' Mayor Says

 Rizzo's tenure as commissioner propelled him to the mayor's office – where he promised to be tougher than Attila the Hun.

-During Rizzo's time as Philadelphia's mayor from 1972-1980, the U.S. Justice Department filed a lawsuit against the city's police department, saying officers' use of excessive force "shocks the conscience."
+During Rizzo's time as Philadelphia's mayor from 1972 to 1980, the U.S. Justice Department filed a lawsuit against the city's police department, saying officers' use of excessive force "shocks the conscience."